 What is the minimum amount needed to start an endowed fund?

 Who can establish an Agency endowment with the Foundation?

 An Agency endowment can be established by any qualified charitable nonprofit, tax-exempt 501(c)(3) organization or by a private donor of the organization.

-What are the fees at the Community Foundation?
+What are the fees for an Agency endowment fund at the Community Foundation?

-The annual administrative fee for Agency endowments is based on fund balance as follows:
+The annual administrative fee for Agency endowment is based on the fund balance as follows:

 Each fund pays a pro-rata share of the investment costs (approximately 67 basis points, less than 1%) annually.
 Generally, non-endowed funds do not earn interest and are not charged an investment fee.

 NOTE: All investment returns are reported net of investment costs.